gurmessa/llm-lab/README.md

 ### Frontend Documentation
 See [frontend README](frontend/README.md) for frontend details.

+##  Project Board
+Track the roadmap and tasks on the GitHub Project board:  [Project Board](https://github.com/users/gurmessa/projects/3)

 ## Quality Metrics Explanation

 LLM Lab uses a comprehensive set of metrics to evaluate the quality of LLM responses.
 These metrics are implemented in the backend services and provide quantitative measures for different aspects of response quality: